maikhel/maikhel/README.md

 I like writing. 🖋️ \
 It helps me gain a deeper understanding of topics and allows me to share knowledge with others.
 I usually cover Ruby and Rails-related subjects.
 Feel free to check out my work on the [Visuality blog](https://www.visuality.pl/posts?author=Micha%C5%82+%C5%81%C4%99cicki). \
-With more then 15 blog posts written, here are some of my favorites:
+With more than 15 blog posts written, here are some of my favorites:

 **Hotwire related** 🔥
 - [Showing progress of background jobs with Turbo](https://www.visuality.pl/posts/showing-progress-of-background-jobs-with-turbo)